Got to Get You into My Life: Personnel

+Cliff Bennett and the Rebel Rousers version

+English band Cliff Bennett and the Rebel Rousers released the first cover version of the song in August 1966, released the same day as the Beatles' album Revolver, on which the song appears.

+Background

+In early 1966, Cliff Bennett and the Rebel Rousers were the opening act for the Beatles on their final European tour.
+Bennett got the opportunity to hear "Got to Get You into My Life", which was used on the Revolver album, but was never released as a single.
+Bennett recorded it, with his own composition "Baby Each Day" appearing on the B-side.
+Paul McCartney produced the session.
+The record reached No. 6 on the UK chart, becoming Bennett's biggest ever hit.
+Bennett returned to the songbook of McCartney / Lennon in 1968 when he recorded "Back in the U.S.S.R." as Cliff Bennett and His Band.

 Earth, Wind & Fire version

 A cover version by Earth, Wind & Fire was issued as a single in July 1978 by Columbia Records.
 Their rendition reached No. 1 on the Billboard Hot Soul Singles chart and No. 9 on the Billboard Hot 100.
 The song also rose to No. 33 on the UK Singles chart.
 "Got to Get You into My Life" has also been certified Gold in the US by the RIAA.

+The guitar solo is by Al McKay.

 Critical reception

 The New York Daily News described Earth, Wind & Fire's version of "Got To Get You into My Life" as "oh-so-cool".
 Allmusic noted the tune as "a great remake".
 Cashbox also called EWF's cover of the song an "innovative rendition".
 Treble website placed this version as number thirty-four of "the top 100 cover songs".
 Record World said that "Maurice White's signature vocal and instrumental arrangements give extra life to the disc."

 "Got to Get You into My Life" won a Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s).
 The song was also nominated for a Best Pop Performance by a Duo or Group with Vocals.